zasshuwu/duplicated_accelcamp/README.md

+Important note to developers when creating new files and folders:<br> Please refrain from using spaces in naming to avoid the inconvenience of referencing those names in future development.
+Instead, thou art highly encouraged to use the shish-kebab style `abc-def-ghi` or camelCase `thisIsAnExampleFile` (however, we mainly use this camelCase for writing code inn Python).

 Note: Does not include semantically-named functions

 The following documentation lists all the modules (functions within the modules) and necessary dependencies installed from package managers: